Global Schr\"odinger map flows to K\"ahler manifolds with small data in critical Sobolev spaces: Energy critical case: Outline of Proof before Iteration

 \section{Outline of Proof before Iteration}

+One of the ingredients of proof before iteration is the framework due to \cite{BIKT}.
+The other main ingredient is the decomposition of curvatures mentioned in Step 2 of Section 1.4.
+And in the technic level we need bootstrap assumption of $\|P_{k}\widetilde{\mathcal{G}}^{(1)}\|_{L^4_xL^{\infty}_{t}(T)}$ and ideas to improve this bound, see Step 4.1 and Step 4.2 of Section 1.4 for instance.

-The proof before iteration uses the framework due to \cite{BIKT}.
-We outline the process for reader's convenience.
-Since the gauged equation is now not self-closed due to the curvature terms, several key new ideas shall be used.
+We outline the framework of \cite{BIKT} for reader's convenience.
+Since the gauged equation is now not self-closed due to the curvature terms, several key new ideas as mentioned above shall be used.
 But to leave the reader a whole picture, we just sketch the framework of \cite{BIKT} rather than presenting all technically complex issues.